OpenGammaProject/Mini-SiD/README.md

 # Mini SiPM Driver (SiD) Board

+**This is the latest hardware revision 3.0.
+For older revisions, please have a look at the [other branches](https://github.com/OpenGammaProject/Mini-SiD/branches).
+A comparison between the revision 2 and 3 hardware can be found [here](https://hackaday.io/project/188090-mini-sipm-driver-board/log/217563-new-hardware-revision).**

 **This project is on [Hackaday.io](https://hackaday.io/project/188090-mini-sipm-driver-board), where I also post project logs, progress updates and other announcements.**

 Minimalistic board that allows you to quickly and easily utilize a silicon photomultiplier (SiPM) within your other projects.
 Supports a range of input voltages, has a digital (TTL) pulse output for the registered counts and a direct output for the SiPM pulses for easy expansion.
 Similar to the original [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector), but without any direct way to perform gamma spectroscopy.